Co Director Emerita, Senior Advisor

-I am of the Bird Clan by birth and am a traditional dancer, singer, drummer, and storyteller.
-I adhere to my traditional Tsalagi teachings and believe that all native people are in a coming home process...a coming home to the traditional way of life.
+I identify as Tsalági Eastern Cherokee, with ancestry to the Qualla Boundary Reservation, in Cherokee, North Carolina.
+I am Bird Clan by birth and a traditional dancer, singer, drummer, and storyteller.
+I adhere to my traditional Tsalági teachings and believe all Native people are in a coming home process...a coming home to the traditional way of life.

-In 1986 I was a presenter at the National Women’s History Project Conference in Santa Rosa, CA where SEED founder Peggy McIntosh, Cathy Nelson, later to become the Minnesota SEED founder and director, and Judy Logan, educator and author of Teaching Stories, and now on the staff of National SEED, were in the audience.
+In 1986 I was a presenter at the National Women’s History Project Conference in Santa Rosa, CA where SEED founder Peggy McIntosh, Cathy Nelson, later to become the Minnesota SEED founder and director, and Judy Logan, educator and author of Teaching Stories, and later on the staff of National SEED, were in the audience.
 Prior to the conference, the three of them had not met, nor did I know them.
 The sharing of my story was the introduction and beginning of both a professional and personal friendship between the four of us; however, it was the ceremony at the end of my story that had the greatest affect and created a spiritual connection.
 Indeed, it was this spiritual thread of my story that prompted Peggy to speak to me immediately afterwards and later to send a letter inviting me to speak at the first SEED New Leaders' Week in 1987.
 I accepted because Peggy did not ask me to change my "story," only to come and share it.